aqingsao/dpm-fake/README.md

 Then you can run with `node app.js -s`

+# Setting port
+You can use option "-p" to specify port, the default one is 8088.

+Example: `node app.js -p 3000` will listen on port 3000.

 # TO DO
 You are welcome to contribute and build more function on this project